johnwargo/eleventy-new-post/readme.md

 Edit the configuration with the correct values for this project then execute the command again.
 ```

-When it completes, you'll have a new file in the project's root called `11ty-np.json` with the following or similar contents (depending on your project's folder setup):
+When the utility completes the process, you'll have a new file in the project's root called `11ty-np.json` with the following or similar contents (depending on your project's folder setup):

 ```json
 {